Welcome to Project 2013B, a project connecting people with matching 2013B 'Duplicated Serial Number' star notes.

 The 'Database'

 Project 2013B maintains a database of serial numbers submitted by both paper money collectors and the general public alike.
-The email addresses of each member are kept private, and only when the project's administrator discovers that both the Fort Worth and Washington printed banknotes have been submitted, does he contact both parties that they have a 'matching pair'.
+The email addresses of each member are kept private, and only when the project's administrator discovers that both the Fort Worth and Washington printed banknotes have been submitted for a given serial number, does he contact both parties that they have a 'matching pair'.
+REMEMBER to occasionally check your email's spam folder as sometimes Project 2013B notifications end up there.
+The other alternative is to visit this website's blog (or subscribe to the newsletter) to see the latest list of serial numbers where we still need to hear back from one or both owners.

-Here is an example of a matching pair of notes with this duplicate serial number error that was discovered on this very website:
+Here is an example of a matching pair of notes with the duplicate serial number error that was detected on this very website:

 Project History